pesonpatimin-bit/factory-monitoring-suite/README.md

 ## Status

-✅ **All tools deployed and operational** — running in production daily at COMPEQ Manufacturing Co., Ltd., used by production engineers and foremen for floor monitoring, shift handover, and capacity planning.
+✅ **All tools deployed and operational** — running in production daily at ris-working Manufacturing Co., Ltd., used by production engineers and foremen for floor monitoring, shift handover, and capacity planning.

 ---

 ## About

-Built by **Peson Patimin** — Production Engineer at COMPEQ Manufacturing Co., Ltd.
+Built by **Peson Patimin** — Production Engineer at ris-working Manufacturing Co., Ltd.
 All tools designed, developed, and deployed independently.

 🔗 [LinkedIn](https://linkedin.com/in/rispeson) | [GitHub](https://github.com/pesonpatimin-bit)